Abhishekrd03/Reproducible-Research-Project-1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-3-1.png)<!-- -->
 <br>
-3. Calculate and report the mean and median of the total number of steps taken per day
+3. Calculate and report the mean and median of the total number of steps taken per day.

 ```r
 mean(daily_steps$Steps)